zaiisao/Documentation/en/Interactive Broadcast/custom_video_windows.md

 mediaEngine->registerVideoFrameObserver(NULL);
 ```

-We provide an open source [Agora-Media-Source-Windows](https://github.com/AgoraIO/Advanced-Video/tree/master/Capture-Raw-Video-Data/Agora-Media-Source-Windows) demo project on Github.
+We provide an open source [Agora-Media-Source-Windows](https://github.com/AgoraIO/Advanced-Video/tree/master/Capture-Raw-Video-Data/Agora-Media-Source-Windows) demo project on GitHub.
 You can try the demo or view the source code.

 ### API reference